-What’s the first thing that comes to your mind when you think of a “housewife”?
-Not much educated and skilled to have a place in the outer world?
-Self-sacrificing with their only sole purpose to feed and look after their family?
-With passing time, many things changed, but these perceptions about Indian housewives haven’t evolved much.
+What is the first thing that comes to your mind when you think of an Indian housewife?
+Is it the image of a woman who is not much educated and skilled to have a place in the outer world?
+Someone who is self-sacrificing and their only sole purpose is to feed and look after their family?
+With the passage of time, many things changed, but these perceptions about Indian housewives haven’t evolved much.

 We have grown up to generalize that housewives are submissive and do not have a say in most things.
 While it is considered as the most ideal or ‘sanskari‘ behavior by the patriarchs, we have forgotten to see the duty of a housewife beyond the age-old customs.

-We unconsciously are made to believe that the unpaid profession of a housewife deserves second-degree treatment, a little more than we treat a maid.
+We are unconsciously made to believe that the unpaid profession of housewife deserves second-degree treatment, a little more than we treat a maid.
 If you have seen the short film Juice, starring Shefali Shah you can probably understand what this means.

 Shefali Shah plays Manju, a regular middle-aged housewife from a typical Indian household.
 It’s a 14 minutes short film that covers an incident when some guests arrive at Manju’s home.
-All the women, as can be expected gather in the kitchen for their chit chat while the men take over the drawing-room with their conversations on politics and world affairs.
-All of them, primarily Manju’s husband treat her as if she is a waitress.
+All the women, as can be expected, gather in the kitchen for their chit-chat while the men take over the drawing-room with their conversations on politics and world affairs.
+All of them, primarily Manju’s husband, treat her as if she is a waitress.
 Like that’s her job and the highest possible identity she could ever have.
-With a simple yet powerful one minute of powerful silence, in the end, Manju makes us think about our perceptions of an Indian housewife.
+With a simple yet powerful one minute of silence, in the end, Manju makes us think about our perceptions of an Indian housewife.

-Manju here is a reflection of 80 percent of Indian housewives whose families take them for granted.
-Those housewives who are available at our service 24/7.
+Manju here is a reflection of eighty percent of Indian housewives whose families take them for granted and who are expected to be available at our service 24/7.
 This is one thing that needs to be unlearned.

 Ghar Ki Murgi